 Not many people can say “I absolutely love my job!” but I actually can because it is true.
 I am fortunate to meet truly inspirational children, young people, families, and healthcare professionals all striving to improve all aspects of health care through research.
 I began my career for the National Institute for Health Research (NIHR) Clinical Research Network (CRN) in 2005 as a full time Patient Involvement Manager.
-Currently I am full time employed by the University of Liverpool as a senior Patient and Public Involvement Lead.
+I am currently employed by the University of Liverpool (funded by various NIHR funded projects and European funding) as a senior Patient and Public Involvement Lead.
 My main role is to develop and implement a global strategy for involving children, young people, and their families in the design and delivery of paediatric research.
 I set up and currently support a national Young Person’s Advisory Group (YPAG) called GenerationR, which has enabled 100s of young people to have a voice in how health research is designed, which will ultimately have an impact on how young people and families are involved in health research now and in the future.
-The model I developed here in the UK has now been developed Internationally via the International Children’s Advisory Network (iCAN) and I am currently setting up a European Young Person’s Advisory Network (eYPAGnet) with my colleagues in Barcelona, Scotland and France.
+The YPAG model that was developed here in Liverpool has now been developed Internationally, with networks such as the European Young Person’s Advisory Network (eYPAGnet) that I co-founded with my colleagues in Barcelona, Scotland and France.

-Aside from my professional life I have a daughter and son, and a beautiful granddaughter with a grandson on the way.
+Aside from my professional life I have a daughter and son, and a beautiful granddaughter and grandson.
 I love to read, eat nice food accompanied by nice wine, travel, and meeting interesting people along the way.
+I also love gardening, oh and knitting (yes you heard correctly!!).
 I consider myself to be in a very fortunate position in life despite some set backs along the way and in the words of Maya Angelou ‘wouldn’t take nothing for my journey now’.

 ABOUT THIS SITE